webscopeio/license.sh/docs/project-architecture.md

 dependencies is not in allowed licenses and see all problematic paths for that dependency.

-Analyzed License Dependency tree is an extension of a [License Dependency Tree](#license-dependency-tree).
+Annotated License Dependency tree is an extension of a [License Dependency Tree](#license-dependency-tree).

 Each node has two more properties: